 I’ve winnowed it down to a more manageable process for you, without losing any of that infamous charm.
 If you’ve never had it, it’s a little tough to describe…the experience is chewy, toffee-sweet, wet-moist…sticky, silky, and yes, addictive.
 To be honest I wouldn’t recommend making the pie, it’s more trouble than it’s worth, but these pie bars are a solid go for it, if only to see the look on your family’s/friends’/guests’ faces when you tell them what’s for dessert.

-I know the suspense is killing you, what makes these so darned amazing?
+what makes these crack pie bars so darned amazing?

 Well, they’re a perfect storm of buttery sweet taste and sensuous ‘mouth feel’, for one thing.
 It’s what we’re all programmed to crave, it’s in our dna, so no use resisting.
 They’re a little different than your ordinary sweet dessert, too.
 None of the usual suspects…no chocolate, or caramel, or marshmallow — they’re kind of a hipster version of chess pie, and chess pie, if you’re not familiar, is a kind of pecan-less pecan pie.
 Only the crust in this case is made from crushed oatmeal cookies.
 I told you it was tough to describe, you’ll just have to whip up a batch to see for yourself.